codio-templates/onboarding/.guides/content/Blackboard-4b34.md

 - Select **Web Link**.
 - In the **Web Link Information** section ...
   - Enter a name for the content
-  - Paste in the LTI Integration that you just copied to the clipboard from Codio
+  - Paste in the **LTI Integration URL** that you just copied to the clipboard from Codio
   - Check the box **Ths is a link to a tool provider**
   - Select **Yes** for the field **Enable Evaulation** after which more fields will appear
   - Set the points you want to award for this content (Codio will automatically scale the percentage value it uses to the points you specify here)